 9.3/10 : Reviewed by the France Hotel Guide’s Expert

 The hotel Four Seasons Hotel George V, with its private terraces contemplating the capital, embodies Paris’s elegant style.
-This is an idyllic setting, a few minutes away from the Arc de Triomphe and the avenue des Champs-Elysées.
-Thanks to the neighbourhood’s unique atmosphere, you’ll realize how magical the “City of Lights” is.
-If you want to go for a walk in duet, the Monceau garden is 15 minutes’ walk away.
+This is an idyllic setting, a few minutes away from the Arc de Triomphe and the Avenue des Champs-Elysées.
+Thanks to the neighborhood’s unique atmosphere, you’ll realize how magical the “City of Lights” is.
+If you want to go for a walk in duet, the Monceau garden is 15 minutes walk away.